ChadCooper06/React-Restaurant/project-files.md/pseudocode.md

 # Pseudo

-Everything will be rendered dynamically in one <div> called App
+Everything will be rendered dynamically using React in one <div> called App

 axios get from the given API for the information needed to be shown (items, cuisines, prices, descriptions)